onyx-platform/onyx-java/README.md

 This will add the appropriate entry to bind task processing to a specific instance of your class that is loaded and called at job runtime.<br>
 <br>

+#### NOTE

-#### NOTE: There are parallel clojure namespaces and functions that provide affordances for clojure-based workflows.
+There are parallel clojure namespaces and functions that provide affordances for clojure-based workflows.

 ## License